This post may contain affiliate links. Please read our disclosure for more info.

 Here is my youtube video detailing my story as well:

 Don’t forget to support me by subscribing to my youtube channel.
 If you have any questions or comments please leave them down below.
-Thanks for watching and if you enjoy this content please share with your friends and family.
+Thanks for watching and if you enjoy this content please share!
+Don’t forget to subscribe to the Level Up Dev Newsletter where I keep you up to date with the latest information on learning web development.